ChinYikMing/rv32emu/CONTRIBUTING.md

 ## Coding Style for Shell Script

 Shell scripts must be clean, consistent, and portable.
-The following `shfmt` rules are enforced project-wide:
+The following `shfmt` rules(check `.editorconfig` file) are enforced project-wide:
 * Use spaces for indentation.
 * Indent with 4 spaces.
 * Use Unix-style line endings (LF).